PSPDFKit/Appcelerator-iOS/README.md

 [ERROR] :  (1 failure)
 ```

-If you get the above build error when running the project, you likely forgot to include the PSPDFKit module in the `tiapp.xml`following lines in
+If you get the above build error when running the project, you likely forgot to include the PSPDFKit module in the `tiapp.xml`:

 ```xml
   <modules>